Foundation Diet and Health

 Papayas are cultivated in many subtropical regions of the world, including in southeastern Spain in Europe.
 In order to create climatically stable and protected conditions, papaya plants are often grown in greenhouses.
 Here they receive the required amount of water via drip systems and misting to prevent phenomena such as growth stopping or the leaves wilting.
 In winter, additional heating ensures sufficient warmth.
 The amount of water supplied increases over the growth phase, 26 ultimately around 460 litres of water are needed to produce 1 kg of papayas.
 27

-Unripe papayas from Brazil or Thailand can be transported to Europe by ship, meaning they have a smaller ecological footprint due to the CO 2 emitted than ripe or very large fruits.
-Since their shelf life is limited, they must be transported to Europe by plane.
+Unripe papayas from Brazil or Thailand can be transported to Europe by ship, meaning they have a smaller ecological footprint in terms of CO 2 emissions than ripe fruit.
+Since their shelf life is limited, they have to be transported to Europe by plane.
 This releases very large amounts of CO 2 into the atmosphere.
-When purchasing, the transport method is recognizable by the price, as goods transported by plane are significantly more expensive than fruit transported by ship.
+When shopping, the transport method can be recognized by the price difference; for example, goods transported by plane are significantly more expensive than fruit transported by ship.
 28

 In Spain, few pests are known to affect the papaya plant, which is why organic cultivation is the best option.
-26 However, on other continents such as Brazil, pesticides are still used to a large extent, and these can also be found in the fruit.
-29 Accordingly, organic produce should be preferred when purchasing.
+26 However, on other continents, such as Brazil, pesticides are used to a large extent.
+These can be detected in the fruit.
+29 Accordingly, you should prefer organic products when shopping.

 Worldwide occurrence - cultivation

 The origin of the tropical fruit is not clear.
 It is believed that it was first domesticated in Central America rather than South America.
 2 The papaya is a widespread cultivated plant in subtropical and tropical regions.
-Today, papaya is grown in Africa, Asia, and in South and Central America.
-The papaya is popular on the Caribbean islands, in Florida, Texas, California, and Hawaii.
+Today, papaya is grown in Africa, Asia and in South and Central America.
+It is particularly popular on the Caribbean islands, in Florida, Texas, California and Hawaii.
 1

 Found in the wild

-Carica papaya does not grow in the wild, related wild species of Carica can be found in Central and South America.
+Carica papaya does not grow in the wild, related wild species can be found in Central and South America.
 2 For details, see the ingredient Papaya, raw .

 Cultivation - Harvest

 Only the seeds of a ripe papaya are suitable for sowing.
 A loose, nutrient-poor substrate is recommended for cultivation so that the roots develop well.
-The pH value should not be above 7, such as with coconut substrate, peat or special potting soil.
-To ensure that the plant substrate is free of pests and fungi, organic substrate can be heated in the oven for a quarter of an hour to at least 160 °C before use (not necessary for coconut substrate and perlite).
+Its pH value should not be above 7, such as with coconut substrate, peat or special potting soil.
+To ensure that the plant substrate is free of pests and fungi, you can heat organic substrate in the oven for a quarter of an hour to at least 160 °C before use.
+This is not necessary with coconut substrate and perlite.
 The substrate must be slightly moist and the heat-resistant container must not be tightly closed because of the steam that is produced.
 18

 After sowing, place the pot in a warm place with indirect light.
-The germination process takes about 2 to 6 weeks and is ideal at temperatures between 24 and 30 °C. During germination, the substrate must be moist, but never wet.
+The germination process takes about 2-6 weeks and is best done at temperatures between 24 and 30 °C. During germination, the substrate must be moist, but never wet.
 It is best to use a sprayer for watering.
 After germination, you should only keep the substrate moderately moist.
 Two weeks after germination, you can place the plants in a sunny, wind-protected place.
-In principle, watering the melon tree correctly is quite a challenge.
-The tree does not tolerate too much moisture, especially in winter.
+In principle, watering the papaya plant correctly is quite a challenge.
+The so-called melon tree does not tolerate too much moisture, especially in winter.
 Overwintering is successful at at least 10 °C. 3

 Papaya plants thrive best in subtropical or tropical climates.
 They then grow up to 3 m tall within a year.
-Papayas sometimes bear their first fruits after just one year.
+They sometimes bear their first fruits after just one year.
 However, the main production is in the 2nd to 4th year, when the plants reach heights of up to 10 m, depending on the variety.
-Lower temperatures produce smaller fruits.
+Lower temperatures result in smaller fruits.
 Papayas like full sunlight and well-drained, porous soil.

 Further information

-Carica papaya L. is a plant species from the melon tree family (Caricaceae).
+Carica papaya L. is a plant species in the melon tree family (Caricaceae).
 The genus Carica only contains the species described here.

-The fleshy consistency of the fruit earned it the nickname "melon tree fruit" from the European conquerors.
-Botanically speaking, however, it is neither a tree nor a fruit.
+The fleshy consistency of the fruit earned it the nickname 'melon tree fruit' from the European conquerors.
+From a botanical point of view, however, it is neither a tree nor a fruit in the true sense of the word.
 The plant is more of a shrub that used to bear smaller berries and now bears giant berries.
 3 The papaya plant does not form secondary wood, is often hollow inside and is often filled with water at the base.
 2

 Papayas have male and female plants that cannot be distinguished from one another in their young stages.
 This sexual differentiation also makes plantation cultivation more difficult.
-This can be remedied by planting several young plants in the same seed hole and identifying the male plants by their flowers, which can then be removed.
+This can be remedied by planting several young plants in the same seed hole, identifying the male plants by their flowers and then pulling them out again.
 To ensure good fertilization, around 10% of the male plants are kept in the plantation.
 2

 There are also hermaphrodites, i.e. those with both sexes on one plant.
-These hermaphrodites produce slightly smaller fruits through self-fertilization, which are ideal for consumption, among other things because of the large number of pieces.
+These hermaphrodites produce slightly smaller fruits through self-fertilization, which are ideal for consumption due to the large number of pieces.
 However, the hermaphrodite flower can "reverse" over the course of life due to the heterozygous genetic makeup (diploid chromosome sets).
 This means that an occasional "sex reversal" can occur in hermaphrodite heterozygous flowers (Mm and M H m).
 Exceptions to this are those with two purely female alleles (mm; M= male, M H = hermaphrodite, m= female).
 2

-The cultivation method in conventional monocultures often causes the tall tropical trees to become diseased.
+Conventional monoculture cultivation often causes diseases in tropical trees.
 They are very susceptible to pests such as nematodes, insects, fungi and especially viruses.

 In 1992, there was a mass infestation in Hawaii due to the papaya ringspot virus (PRV or PRSV).
 The viruses are transmitted by insects.
-There is no antidote, the only solution is to cut down the "tree-like" trees that have been in use for a few years.
+There is no antidote, the only solution is to cut down the so-called "arboreal" trees.
 19 In the 1990s, genetic engineering researchers in New York and Hawaii developed virus-resistant varieties, which have also been used in Thailand, Jamaica, Brazil and Venezuela since 1998/1999.
 20

 Alternative names

-In English, the green papaya is called green papaya.
-It used to be called pawpaw or papaw, which was derived from the original Indian word apapai (tree of health).
+In English, the green papaya is called green papaya or unripe papaya.
+It used to be called pawpaw or papaw, which was derived from the original Indian word apapai (=tree of health).
 2

 In Thai, papaya is called "malakor".
 23,24